Azure/Industrial-IoT/docs/opc-publisher/readme.md

 {"endpoints":[]}
 ```

 > The API key is a secret just like passwords or decryption keys.
-Therefore always use HTTPS in production scenarios since using HTTP endpoint makes the secret visible to everyone.
+Therefore always use HTTPS in production scenarios since using HTTP endpoint makes the secret visible to everyone and verify the server certificate against the "certificate" value provided in the twin.
 It is also recommended to continuously update the API key (Rolling) which can be done by writing a new key to the module twin or deleting the entry so it is re-generated.

 ### JSON encoding

 The REST API uses OPC UA JSON reversible encoding as per standard defined in [OPC UA](../readme.md#what-is-opc-ua) specification 1.04, Part 6, with the exception that default scalar values and `null` values are not encoded except when inside of an array.
 A missing value implies `null` or the default of the scalar data type.

 In addition to the standard string encoding using a namespace `Index` (e.g. `ns=4;i=3`) or the `Expanded` format (e.g. `nsu=http://opcfoundation.org/UA/;i=3523`) OPC Publisher also supports the use of `Uri` encoded Node Ids and Qualified Names (see [RFC 3986](http://tools.ietf.org/html/rfc3986)).